Select a language:

 For information on pools please read out informational bulletin here (coming soon) or call us to assist you.

-Now that you have learned about the services in Plan Check and decided on the type of service you need, you may proceed in initiating the Plan Check process.
+Now that you have learned about the services in Plan Check and decided on the type of service you need, you may proceed in initiating the Plan Check process for food and pool projects.

 1. Pre-Submittal Consultation (Optional): For unique or complex food or pool projects, you may schedule a pre-submittal meeting with a plan checker to go over your project.
 Consultation services are charged at the hourly rate.
 Click Here to book your appointment.